julielerman/TEE14Demo/README.md

 The entire solution is not fleshed out.
 Instead, I worked through the sample code that i needed to demonstrate the concepts in my session.

 There are a series of tests.
-One set, the ContactManagement Tests, uses RabbitMQ as the message queue.
+The ContactManagement Tests and SalesOrder.Infrastructure tests, use RabbitMQ as the message queue.
+You'll need to isntall RabbitMQ (rabbitmq.com) to run those.

-In addition to Visual Studio, this solution uses RabbitMQ (rabbitmq.com) and the RabbitMQ .NET Client (http://www.rabbitmq.com/download.html).

 The solution requires you to build in order for it to retrieve some of it's necessary DLLs from Nuget.

-This is a very big solution which contains what I would normally put into separate solutions.

 For a more detailed discussion of the whole pub/sub workflow that triggers the messages to be queued, please see my MSDN Data Points columns: